Seafood industry in India

 India is a major producer and exporter of seafood, with a diverse range of marine products that include shrimp, fish, squid, and crab.
 The country has a long coastline of about 8,129 kilometers, and its seafood industry is mainly concentrated in the states of Kerala, Tamil Nadu, Andhra Pradesh, Gujarat, Maharashtra, and West Bengal.

-As per the latest available data (FY 2020-21), India’s total seafood exports were valued at $6.14 billion.
+As per the latest available data (FY 2021-22), India’s total seafood exports were valued at $7.759 billion.
 The major destinations for Indian seafood exports were the USA, the European Union, China, Japan, South East Asia, and the Middle East.
-The USA is the largest importer of Indian seafood, accounting for about 29% of India’s total seafood exports in value terms.
+The USA is the largest importer of Indian seafood, accounting for about 27.21% of India’s total seafood exports in terms of quantity.

-In terms of volume, India exported around 1.2 million metric tons of seafood during FY 2020-21.
-Shrimp is the most significant seafood product exported by India, accounting for more than 50% of the country’s total seafood exports in volume terms.
-Other major seafood products exported by India include frozen fish, cephalopods, and mollusks.
+In terms of volume, India exported around 1.3 million metric tons of seafood during FY 2021-22.
+Frozen shrimp is the most significant seafood product exported by India, accounting for more than 53% of the country’s total seafood exports in volume terms.

 The Indian government has taken several initiatives to boost the country’s seafood exports.
 These include the establishment of aquaculture parks, modernization of fishing harbors, development of infrastructure for cold storage and transportation, and implementation of quality control measures.